Timidity is the cancer of modern ministry. Kidmin Unafraid is the cure.

 I understand that we function under the oversight of our pastor or board.
 They pay us.
 I get it.
 I believe in supporting the vision of the church.

 KidMin are more than church employees.
-They are ministers.
+We are ministers.

-God has entrusted them with responsibility for influencing boys and girls.
+God has entrusted us with responsibility for influencing boys and girls.
 That might mean:

-- coming up with cool ways to help parents connect with their kids
+- coming up with cool ways to help parents connect with kids

 - making children’s church more stunning/memorable/influential